 The back is made of black ceramic and sapphire crystal on all versions of the watch.
 Apple says radio waves can now pass through both the front and back resulting in better cellular reception.
 Previously most models had a metal back.

 The displays on Fitbit’s and Apple’s watch have a lot in common.
 They are both square and full-color, though you now get much more screen real estate on the Apple Watch.
-In terms of actual specs, Versa sports a hi-res LCD touchscreen that has a 581 sq mm display area (300 × 300 pixels).
+In terms of actual specs, Versa sports a 34 mm (1.34 inches), hi-res, LCD touchscreen (300 × 300 pixels).
 The Apple Watch comes in two sizes, the 44mm and 40mm.
 The smaller one has an OLED Retina 759 sq mm display area, while the larger comes in at 977 sq mms (368 × 448 pixels).

 All things considered, we would put Apple Watch 4 ahead of Versa in terms of aesthetics and design.
 But Fitbit’s tracker is decent looking and a big improvement on Ionic.